rin67630/Soft-Power-MPPT/README.md

 <b>Soft-Power: the Swiss-Army-Knife Solar Charge Controller based on simple tinkering modules (Buck DC converters, ESP8266, INA226...)</b>

-The solution for solar charge controllers owners and those planning especially off-grid small installations to charge, manage and visualize your battery level and get deep reporting:

-Add REAL MPPT (maximum power point tracking) to simple buckconverters and boost them  with elaboate networked display and reporting features...

-Especially at the low-power end, market devices tend to be primitive and frequently lack a decent dashboard to supervise the solar process.
-The real MPPT devices -beside being expensive- drag too much power for themselves for low-power off grid solutions.
+The challenge might seem simple: Run a) a Raspberry Pi or b) Arduino + radio + a few instruments on solar power 24/365 in a Scottish climate as an environmental measuring station placed in the public domain / others property (which means with limited panel size).

+A Raspberry Pi + radio + instruments will need ~150Wh daily, easy with a 100W panel and a 100Ah battery...
+An Arduino + radio + instruments will need ~30Wh daily, easy with a 20W panel and a 20Ah battery...
+... in a sunny region that might work, not in Scotland.
+You must dimension panel and battery to last two weeks cloudy winter weather with barely 5% solar contribution for just 3 hours a day!

+Commercial MPPT solar charge controllers will require 40-100mA for themselves -that is up to 31Wh a day- less than what the panel delivers in bad winter days!

+So I decided to build my own MPPT solar charge controller, optimized for efficiency and very low quiescent consumption.
+It manages to draw als less as 20mA including WiFi trasnsmission of data to a powerful cloud dashboard.

-The purpose of this development is to provide networking and reporting abilities to low-end solar charge controllers, by adding a ESP8266 WiFi microcontroller to it.
+The purpose of this development is to provide networking and reporting abilities to plain DC buck converters, by adding an ESP8266 WiFi microcontroller to it.

-The basic reporting and statistic functions will be available for all types of solar charge controllers.
+These basic reporting and statistic functions will be available.
 - battery voltage and current monitoring (with trending in the cloud and download to excel)
 - total current to/from Battery and power
 - statistics and Coulomb/Ah integration